-Like all other states, Maine has a statute of limitations for how long you can wait to file a personal injury claim.
-Beginning from the date your injury occurs, you have up to six years to file your claim.
-That is, by far, one of the most generous time limits in the country, but the same consequences apply if you wait more than six years.
-If you miss your deadline, you’ll likely be unable to bring the issue to court at all.
+Like all other states, Maine has a statute of limitations that dictates how long you can wait to file a personal injury claim.
+Beginning from the date your injury occurs, you will usually have up to six years to file your claim.
+That is, by far, one of the most generous time limits in the country, but if you miss your deadline, you’ll likely be unable to bring the issue to court at all.

-You know how long it takes to file your claim in Maine, so it’s helpful to know what exactly goes into making your case.
+Once you know how long it takes to file your claim in Maine, it’s helpful to know what exactly goes into making your case.
 Maine deals with personal injury in terms of liability or fault.
-The person or entity at fault for the injury is the one who acted carelessly or with negligence that directly leads to the incident.
+The person or entity at fault for the injury is the one who acted carelessly or with negligence that directly led to the incident.
 While that seems pretty easy to understand, not all cases have a clear guilty party.

 In many cases, both sides are partially at fault for the injury.
-Imagine you’re speeding down the road and cross over an intersection.
+Imagine you’re speeding down the road and crossing over an intersection.
 The light is green, but the car on the other side of the road decides to turn left in front of you.
 You get into an accident and are injured.
-They turned left when they were supposed to be yielding to oncoming traffic, so they’re liable right?
+They turned left when they were supposed to yield to oncoming traffic, so they’re liable right?
 Well, since you were speeding, part of the blame falls on you.

 In cases where the blame can be attributed to both sides, Maine uses a comparative fault system.
-With that, fault is represented in terms of a percentage.
-Referencing the previous example, if a driver turns left in front of you and you hit them while speeding, they may be only held 85 percent liable for the accident.
-The other 15 percent is on you since you were speeding.
-That means you can only get compensation for 85 percent of the damages in the accident.
+Under this system, the assigned fault is represented in terms of a percentage.
+Referencing the previous example, if a driver turns left in front of you and you hit them while speeding, they may only be held 85% liable for the accident.
+The other 15% is on you since you were speeding.
+That means you can only get compensation for 85% of the damages in the accident.

-No matter how severe your personal injury, there are still damage caps in Maine that you cannot exceed with your lawsuit.
-They only apply specifically to wrongful death cases, and they cannot exceed $500,000 for non-economic damages.
+In Maine, damage caps only apply to wrongful death cases.
+These caps put limits on the total damages you could receive with your lawsuit, barring a wrongful death claimant from exceeding $750,000 for non-economic damages.
 This is to prevent people from demanding substantial sums for emotional damage and pain and suffering.
-More common personal injury cases like car accidents and slip and fall cases, however, have no damage caps, so consult with a personal injury lawyer to see how much your case is worth.
+More common personal injury cases like car accidents and slip and fall cases have no damage caps.
+Consult with a personal injury attorney to see how much your case is worth.